This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Just when we thought Western Australia’s coastline couldn’t get any more stunning, Elephant Rocks, Denmark turned it on for us.
+Just when we thought Western Australia’s coastline couldn’t get any more stunning, Elephant Rocks and Greens Pool, Denmark WA turned it on for us.

 The west coast of Australia really needs to stop showing off.
-This is picture postcard region of clear emerald waters, pure white sand and sculpted rocks that shelter the bay.
+This region is a picture postcard of clear emerald waters, pure white sand, and giant elephant-like sculptures that make the perfect shelter for the bay.

 Whilst it might seem off the beaten track, it’s a must if you’re in this region of Australia.
 The photos below don’t lie.

-There’s a short walk from the carpark along a coastal track and then you are rewarded with this view out over the Great Southern Ocean.
+There’s a short stroll from the car park along a coastal track and then you are rewarded with this view out over the Great Southern Ocean.

 Taking the stairs down, you walk through a narrow gap between two towering rocks onto Elephant Cove, otherwise known as paradise!

 We spent all morning at Elephant Rocks and the beauty of it, like most west coast beaches, is hardly any visitors.